Definition of Currency Options

 - Lower Liquidity: Due to low liquidity, it is not easy to buy or sell the options.

-- Risk: Though the Contract of Currency Options is to cover the risk, but if the options become unfavourable to the buyer and he does not exercise the option, he may lose the amount paid as a premium for entering into the option.
+- Risk: Though the Contract of Currency Options is to cover the risk, if the options become unfavorable to the buyer and he does not exercise the option, he may lose the amount paid as a premium for entering into the option.

-- Complicated in Nature: Currency Options are complicated in nature, especially for beginners.
-Also, price fluctuations are as per the market conditions, which may be favourable or unfavourable.
+- Complicated in Nature: Currency Options are complicated, especially for beginners.
+Also, price fluctuations are per the market conditions, which may be favorable or unfavorable.

 Conclusion

 Currency Option is one of the ways to reduce the risks of exchange rate fluctuations.
-It is a contract for entering into an option at a specific price during the validity of the contract.
-There are basically two types of currency options; one is the call an option which is also called an option for buying the currency, and the other is put option, which is also called an option for selling the currency.
-The most important advantage of currency option is to risk coverage through hedging, the risk of exchange rate fluctuations is covered through the currency options, but the investor will lose the amount called as premium, which was paid at the time of entering into the currency options.
+It is a contract for entering into an option at a specific price during the contract’s validity.
+There are two types of currency options; one is the call an option, also called an option for buying the currency, and the other is the put option, also called an option for selling the currency.
+The most important advantage of the currency options is risk coverage through hedging, the risk of exchange rate fluctuations is covered through the currency options, but the investor will lose the amount called a premium, which was paid when entering into the currency options.

 Recommended Articles